dburriss/dburriss.github.io/_posts/2019-12-05-reliability-with-intents.md

 I did want to acknowledge that the processing of the intents does have some challenges that I have not covered in this post.
 You want to try to avoid having multiple workers pulling the same kind of **intents** or the number of duplicate messages will explode.
 You should always cater for duplicate messages as EXACTLY ONCE message delivery is a pipe dream.
 Having a single instance processing means it can easily go down, so monitoring and restarts are important for the health of your system.
 A product like [Hangfire](https://www.hangfire.io/) may be useful here, or scheduled serverless functions.
 Your mileage may vary.

-Finally, I did want to also point out a [great talk of Erik's](https://www.youtube.com/watch?v=FkDZw9HmwQY&list=FLtCKfk3-Xz9K1kCkvT_v6aQ) where he talks about turning this around so consumers came to get the events from you.
-If you want to send out notifications you can write the consumer of your event feed that notifies... or just tell people to come and fetch and be done with all this headache.
+Finally, I did want to also point out a [great talk of Erik's](https://www.youtube.com/watch?v=FkDZw9HmwQY&list=FLtCKfk3-Xz9K1kCkvT_v6aQ) where he talks about turning this around so consumers come get the events from you.
+If you want to send out notifications you can write the consumer of your event feed that then notifies... or just tell people to come and fetch and be done with all this headache.

 ## Credits